Chairman of the Department of Biblical Studies

 Interpreting Biblical Literature

 He received his Bachelor of Science in Education degree from Emporia State University in Physical Science.
 After attending Manhattan Christian College in Kansas, he moved to Cincinnati, receiving the Master of Divinity degree in General Bible from Cincinnati Bible Seminary.
 He received his Ph.D. from Hebrew Union College-Jewish Institute of Religion in Cincinnati, in Hebraic and Cognate Studies with an emphasis in Judaic Studies in the Greco-Roman Period.
 His dissertation was entitled, "An Anonymous Dialog with a Jew: An Introduction and Annotated Translation."

 At MACU, Dr. Fields teaches courses in both Old and New Testaments.
 His emphases are biblical languages and Bible interpretation.
 He is a member of the Evangelical Theological Society, the Society of Biblical Literature, and the National Association of Professors of Hebrew.
 He is the author of Hebrew for the Rest of Us (Zondervan, 2008), and An Anonymous Dialog with a Jew, Corpus Christianorum in Translation (Turnhout: Brepols, 2012).
 He is also coeditor of and contributor to Devotions on the Hebrew Bible (Zondervan, 2015).

-In local church work, Dr. Fields has recently finished a term of service as an elder at Towne South Church of Christ in Elizabeth City, where he continues to teach Sunday school and other special studies.
+In local church work, Dr. Fields has been associate ministerial staff and has been an elder at Towne South Church of Christ in Elizabeth City, where he continues to teach Sunday school and other special studies.
 He has developed two special series for churches: "From Stone Tablets to Clay Jars," a study of how the Bible came to the modern world, and "American Denominations," a survey of a few major Christian groups.

 Dr. Fields is a long-time fan of Big-12 sports (especially football) and the Minnesota Vikings.
 He also plays guitar.